Jack23162329/robot-vacuum/README.md

 *A lightweight robot-vacuum model built in Fusion 360, delivered with ROS‑ready components for quick SLAM integration.*
 This repository contains the 3‑D model (URDF/Xacro), Gazebo plugins, and RViz layouts for ROS Noetic + Gazebo 11. where we are able to create map by moving robot-vacuum
+Where Gazebo demo world is directory copy by turtlebot3.
+I didn't make it by myself.

 ---